petrelharp/usc-qcb-2024/usc-qcb-2024.md

 - ARGs capture the complex and continuous nature of human genetic ancestry.

-- Mutations' age estimation reflects thsi uncertainty (at single locus resolution).
+- Mutations' age estimation reflects this uncertainty (at single locus resolution).

-- ARG inference and variant dating methods that work well with large, heterogeneous, and unbalanced biobanks can provide valuabel insights into genetic variation without the need for discrete cateogrizations.
+- ARG inference and variant dating methods that work well with large, heterogeneous, and unbalanced biobanks can provide valuable insights into genetic variation without the need for discrete categorizations.

 # Wrap-up